Who Are They, and What Motivates Them?

 The Moderate DIYer

 Like the middle bear’s porridge, many find a divide between the two poles – light DIYers and heavy DIYers – to be just right.
-Quality and longevity are held in high esteem in terms of project-specific values Moderate DIYers are the most likely subset to conduct research before undertaking a project.
+Quality and longevity are held in high esteem in terms of project-specific values moderate DIYers are the most likely subset to conduct research before undertaking a project.
 Even still, product availability is valued highest among this group than the other DIY levels.

 Moderate DIYers conduct research most frequently on Google or other search engines.
 Amazon-sourced information also carries significant weight for moderate DIYers.
 Costs are a concern as well.
 Moderate and light DIYers are the two categories most likely to have postponed a project due to cost.